yixuan116/finmc-tech/README.md

 `finmc-tech` is a minimal prototype for real-world stock forecasting that combines **machine learning signals** with **Monte Carlo uncertainty modeling** and **HPC-ready parallel execution**.

-The initial demo focuses on **NVIDIA (NVDA)** using real daily data from the Yahoo Finance API to compute returns, volatility, and rolling μ–σ parameters as inputs for simulation.
+This research paper focuses on **NVIDIA (NVDA)** using real daily data from the Yahoo Finance API to compute returns, volatility, and rolling μ–σ parameters as inputs for simulation.

-This project serves as the foundation for scaling to multi-asset (Magnificent 7) analysis, integrating predictive modeling, uncertainty quantification, and performance benchmarking.

 ---